mce35/Domoticz-ArduinoIO/README.md

     - `IN=V`: example `I0=1` (V=0 or 1), for digital inputs
     - `AND=V`: example `A0D=1` (V=0 or 1), for analog inputs

+The message `Heartbeat` is also emitted periodically by the board (every 5s) when configured.

 ## TODO

 - Allow to configure the number of Inputs/Outputs/Analog inputs by other mean than editing the plugin